KairoiAI/An_Incomplete_History_of_Research_Ethics/Published but needs improving/CE 2011 Alexandra Elbakyan founds Sci-Hub.md

 **Intro:**
 <!-- Share in line 15 a brief intro to the story (keep it under 240 characters) -->
-Sci-Hub allows access to millions ofresearch papers that are otherwise behind paywalls.
+Sci-Hub allows access to millions of research papers that are otherwise behind paywalls.

 **Category:**
 <!-- Select one (and ONLY ONE) by typing "x" between "[ ]". -->